-The Scopus Journal Metrics website also provide access to citation metrics and data for over 20,000 journal titles.
+The Scopus Journal Metrics website provides access to citation metrics and data for over 20,000 journal titles.

 Unfortunately, there are some open access journals which have questionable practices, these are known as predatory journals.
 Beall's list provides a directory of some publishers and associated journals which may be considered as predatory journals.
 Be sure to check any journals you are considering publishing in again this list, but also take care to visit the journal and publishers website themselves.

 An alternative to a Copyright Transfer Agreement is a Publisher Agreement.
-Through this you grant the publisher the right to publisher your work in their publication, but retain the overarching intellectual property.
+Through this you grant the publisher the right to publish your work in their publication, but retain the overarching intellectual property.

-If you would like support or guidance in agreeing the terms of your publishing agreement, please contact the Head of Learning Services.
+If you would like support or guidance in agreeing the terms of your publishing agreement, please contact David Upson-dale